MrMcEpic/whisper/README.md

 - `--no-speaker-diarization`: Disable speaker identification
 - `--clean-format`: Use clean segment format only
 - `--language`: Source language (auto for auto-detect)
-- `--translate`: Translate to English
+- `--translate`: Translate to English (Whisper's built-in translation feature)
+- `--target-language`: Target language for translation (currently only "en" supported by Whisper)
 - `--export-srt`: Export as SRT subtitle file to specified path
 - `--export-vtt`: Export as WebVTT subtitle file to specified path
+- `--export-srt-translated`: Export as translated SRT subtitle file to specified path
+- `--export-vtt-translated`: Export as translated WebVTT subtitle file to specified path
+- `--subtitle-language`: Target language for subtitle translation (default: es for Spanish)

 ## GUI Features